10+ examples of Job Scheduling Using Crontab

 Linux Job Scheduling Using Crontab

-Cronjob is the Scheduling of a task to be run later .
+Cron Jobs are used for scheduling tasks to run on the server.
 The task can be either command or a script.
 The background process(daemon) behind the cronjob is the crond.
-In the /etc folder there is a file called crontab where we can write the command or name of the script that is to be executed at as per our customized time.
+In the /etc folder, there is a file called crontab where we can write the command or name of the script that is to be executed at as per our customized time.

 Format of the Crontab file